Financial support for residents

 Accessing benefits for the first time

-If you are not claiming benefits at the moment and you are now unable to work or your income has dropped, as long as you fit the criteria, you can apply for Universal Credit or Employment Support Allowance.
-The Department of Work and Pensions (DWP) manages this so you will need to apply, visit the Universal Credit website or visit GOV.UK for the how to claim Universal Credit: step by step guidance.
-You do not need to go to the job centre, and you can receive advance payments from DWP.
+If you are not currently claiming benefits and you are now unable to work, or your income has dropped, you can apply for Universal Credit or Employment Support Allowance.
+To apply or for further information visit the Universal Credit website or visit GOV.UK for the how to claim Universal Credit: step by step guidance.
+You do not need to go to the job centre and you can receive advance payments from DWP.

 For more information visit GOV.UK: Coronavirus Work and financial support.

 Support is also available for those customers that are self-employed known as Self Employed Income Support Scheme (SEISS), find out if you are eligible and apply at https://www.gov.uk/government/publications/self-employment-income-support-scheme-grant-extension/self-employment-income-support-scheme-grant-extension